AbdulAli/FirestoreTutorialW22/README.md

 // If there’s some data in the EditText field, then we create a new key-value pair. data.put("Province Name", provinceName);
 ```
+* Note that the key is named as ‘Province Name’.
+This is to make sure that the collection ID is the same as that of the city name.

 ### Step 3: Creating Firebase Database